Spring Cleaning & Car Maintenance Checklist

 Change the Air Filter

 The amount of air your engine gets is very important to its performance.
 When your air filter hasn’t been changed in a while it can reduce the amount of air that goes to your engine and you may notice your car feeling sluggish.
-Change the air filter to improve your car’s acceleration and fuel economy.
+You should change your filter in the rule of 12: every 12,000 miles or every 12 months – whichever comes first.
+Changing the air filter can help to improve your car’s acceleration and fuel economy.

 Anti-freeze, power steering fluid, oil… all of these are used up and worn out over time.
 To keep your car running well, you need to change these out periodically.
 Spring cleaning is a perfect excuse to do just that.
-This will also ensure that fluid levels are ready for summer when your car will really need special care.
-Anti-freeze levels are especially important as they will change between winter and summer and play a key role in protecting your car’s engine.
+This will also ensure that fluid levels are ready for Summer when your car will really need special care.

 Check the Pressure in Your Tires